TonghuiQi/TonghuiQi.github.io/contents/awards.md

-- Zhejiang Provincial Government Scholarship, 2021.
+- Government Scholarship of Zhejiang Province, 2021.

 - National Scholarship of Graduate Student, 2024.